ulalume/sgdkx/README.md

-  new        Create new project from SGDK template make       Build project using make run        Run ROM file with emulator uninstall  Uninstall SGDK installation and configuration help       Print this message or the help of the given subcommand(s)
+  new        Create new project from SGDK template make       Build project using make run        Run ROM file with emulator doc        If SGDK documentation exists, it will be opened in your browser uninstall  Uninstall SGDK installation and configuration help       Print this message or the help of the given subcommand(s)